strangewarp/PhrasesPd/README.txt

 Installation

-1. Put all .pd_lua files into your /pd/extra folder.
+1. Put all of PhrasesPd's .pd_lua files into your /pd/extra directory.
-2. Make sure all of the program's .pd files are in the same folder as one another.
-The folder itself can be wherever.
+2. Make sure all of PhrasesPd's .pd files are in the same folder as one another.
+The directory itself can be wherever, but preferably somewhere convenient in your directory structure, as your savefiles will be loaded from within the same folder (or a sub-folder, if you specify so).
 3. Run "phrasespd.pd" in PureData.